pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 * The **Activity** page for a stack allows users to scan the page quickly and tell which of the updates were run from a CI/CD pipeline and which ones were not.

-In addition to the above features, the assistant also recognizes any "production" stacks created in your organization and emails the creator if VCS configuration is not detected for it.
-Updating production stacks from a developer machines is not recommended, although there are some exceptions for doing so.
-The reasons for exceptions are beyond the scope of this document.

 ## Using The Same Service For VCS and CI/CD

 There are several benefits for a team to choose a single service for all of their team collaboration needs.